Rajya Sabha: Secretary General

 The Secretary General is the principal executive officer of the Rajya Sabha Secretariat and serves as the chief advisor to the Chairman of the Rajya Sabha on parliamentary matters.
 Pramod Chandra Mody serves as the Secretary General since November 2021.

 Secretariat

 The Secretariat of the Rajya Sabha was set up under the provisions contained in Article 98 of the Constitution.
 The article, which provides for a separate secretarial staff for each house of Parliament, reads as follows: 98.
 Secretariat of Parliament – Each House of Parliament shall have a separate secretarial staff: Provided that nothing in this clause shall be construed as preventing the creation of posts common to both Houses of Parliament.
 (2) Parliament may by law regulate the recruitment and the conditions of service of persons appointed to the secretarial staff of either House of Parliament.The Rajya Sabha Secretariat functions under the overall guidance and control of the chairman.
-The main activities of the Secretariat inter alia include the following:
+The main activities of the Secretariat among other things include the following: